High/Secondary School Preparation

 When should I submit my proof of graduation?

 We understand that the ongoing challenges associated with COVID-19 have created significant interruptions to many students' education, and prolonged school closures may result in a delay in final transcripts or examination results being available.
-In an effort to be as accommodating as possible, we have extended our final transcript deadline to August 1 for the Class of 2024.
+Please contact our office should you have any questions or concerns.

 The deadline is July 1 of the year you plan to enroll.
 Extensions will only be granted to international students who attend schools that operate on a different academic calendar.